mattbdean/scripts/README.md

 scripts
 =======

 A few scripts that I use.
-Nothing special.
+Nothing (too) special.